olaviinha/FinnStonks/README.md

 (_number of stocks_, _starting point_).
 Even fewer an entire equity portfolio containing multiple companies, not to mention taking into account any further trading events or doing any calculations.

 Hence an Excel spreadsheet is a good friend of any stock investor.
-The purpose of PEPM is to replace all that hassle with an automated, clean, browser-accessible screen.
+The purpose of FPEPM is to replace all that hassle with an automated, clean, browser-accessible screen.
 All you do is add the event to the bottom of the list when you've purchased or sold some stocks.